 CARDS AGAINST TRAFFICKING

-Cards Against Trafficking is a set of educational tools aims at engaging the general public in a creative and fun manner and to provide culturally-relevant information so that public opinion in Hong Kong on human trafficking can be changed.
-It contains 47 cards in English and Chinese that provide both visuals and definitions to describe the wide array of terms used in the field of human trafficking.
+Cards Against Trafficking is a set of educational tools aimed at engaging the general public in a creative and fun manner and to provide culturally-relevant information so that public opinion in Hong Kong on human trafficking can be changed.
+It contains 47 cards in English and Cantonese that provide both visuals and definitions to describe the wide array of terms used in the field of human trafficking.

 STOP GLOSSARY (2016)